HiroNewf/Network-Plus-Notes/README.md

     - Use harden guides for your services and platforms
         - From the manufacture or a 3rd party
 - Native VLAN
-    - When you are sending traffic across a trunk and the traffic belong to the native VLAN then it does not need a header
+    - When you are sending traffic across a trunk and the traffic belongs to the native VLAN then it does not need a header
     - You may want to change this value to separate management traffic from other types of traffic
 - Privileged accounts
     - Admin or Root